 "I felt something strange there.
 I wasn't able to sleep right from the first night.
-The energy wasn't good," Temer, who is a Catholic, was quoted by The Christian Post as saying.
+The energy wasn't good," Temer, who is a Catholic, said.

 "Marcela felt the same thing," he said of his 33-year-old wife, who is a former beauty queen.
 "Only Michelzinho [his seven-year-old son], who went running from one end to the other, liked it," he added.

 "We even started to wonder: could there be ghosts?" he said.

 The president even asked a priest to perform exorcism rites on the palace to drive out the "evil spirits," but the unnamed exorcist apparently failed to do so.